cockroachdb/docs/v21.2/deploy-app-netlify.md

 ---
-title: Create and Deploy a Netlify App Built on CockroachDB
+title: Deploy a Netlify App Built on CockroachDB
 summary: Learn how to use Netlify and CockroachDB Serverless.
 toc: true
 twitter: false
 referral_id: docs_netlify
 ---

-This tutorial shows you how to create and deploy a [Netlify](https://www.netlify.com/) web application that communicates with a {{ site.data.products.serverless }} cluster.
+This tutorial shows you how to deploy a [Netlify](https://www.netlify.com/) web application that communicates with a {{ site.data.products.serverless }} cluster.

-The sample app used in this tutorial simulates a gaming leaderboard.
+The sample app used in this tutorial simulates [a gaming leaderboard](https://www.cockroachlabs.com/blog/react-typescript-cockroachdb-sample-app).
 The [Netlify functions](https://www.netlify.com/products/functions/) used for the app are written in TypeScript.
 The functions use [Prisma](https://www.prisma.io/) to connect to CockroachDB.
 The app's frontend, also written in TypeScript, uses React, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The source code for the completed app is available on GitHub at [https://github.com/cockroachdb/cockroachdb-typescript](https://github.com/cockroachdb/cockroachdb-typescript).

-{{site.data.alerts.callout_success}}
-See the blog post that inspired this tutorial: [How to build a Complete Webapp with React, TypeScript & CockroachDB](https://www.cockroachlabs.com/blog/react-typescript-cockroachdb-sample-app/#deploy-the-application-to-netlify).
-{{site.data.alerts.end}}

 ## Prerequisites